What the hell am I going to do now?

 "So, dear, I think you owe me an explanation.
 Not that I don't like being woken up by your...
 Musical voice, it's just that I was sleeping rather peacefully, and your sudden appearance is...
 Confusing.
 You were the one who said you'd have been gone for good, after all".

 Cassie sighed heavily, looking at the dog sleeping peacefully on the floor.
 Yes, she remembered her last meeting with the veterinary.
 It had occurred just before the beginning of the girl's mission for the Army.
 She had been terrified of going on that plane, because she had known even then that something bad would have happened to her.
-However, Colonel Wilkins had forbidden her to even try to search for an escape route from her "new job", so she had to swallow her panic and act as if everything had been normal.
+However, Colonel Wilkins had forbidden her to even try to search for an escape route from her "new job", so at the time she had found herself forced to swallow her panic and act as if everything had been normal.

 She had lied to Mr Thompson.
-She said she was happy, that she was glad to help the Army with the mission and that she would have sent him a postcard.
-At the end of her last encounter with the man, however, something inside her had broken, and she had felt the urge to add those last words: "I may not come back, Bill.
+She had said she was happy, that she was glad to help the Army with the mission and that she would have sent him a postcard.
+Right before disappearing for two years, however, something inside her had broken, and she had felt the urge to add those last words: "I may not come back, Bill.
 Just...
 Try to remember me as long as you can".

 "I've never forgotten you, you know?
 I thought about you every night before sleeping...
 What have they done to you, dear?"